Ghorepani Poon Hill Trek

 • Maximum Altitude3,210 m

-The trail through rhododendron forests to Tadapani is mostly works as a alternative way to Ghorepani.
-You will appreciate here the perspectives of the mountains for the most part at early hour toward the beginning of the day, prior to the scene cloak into the foggy mists.
-In any case, the perspectives amid the sunrise, be that as it may, are in Ghnadruk and Tadapani eminent.
-Walking is generally requesting – you can expect visit climbs and plunges over sloppy ways and unlimited staircases.
+The trail through rhododendron forests to Tadapani mostly works as an alternative way to Ghorepani.
+You will appreciate here the perspectives of the mountains for the most part at the early hour toward the beginning of the day, before the scene is cloaked in the foggy mists.
+In any case, the perspectives amid the sunrise, be that as it may, are in Ghnadruk and Tadapani.
+Walking is generally requested – you can expect visit climbs and plunges over sloppy ways and unlimited staircases.

 • Maximum Altitude830 m

-If you are interested in extending the trip, there are many options such as Chitwan jungle safari, river rafting adventure, Kathmandu shopping tour, mountain biking and other activities.
+If you are interested in extending the trip, there are many options such as Chitwan Jungle Safari, River Rafting Adventure, Kathmandu Tour, Pokhara City Tour, mountain biking, and other activities.

 • MealsBreakfast